Crashprn/UUV_ROS2/Setup/Computer Setup.md

 Then, you may launch a node from the root of the workspace by running `$ ros2 launch <package name> <launch file>`

 The launch file must be placed in `ros_ws/src/<node>/launch`.
-In this case, the node we want to launch is the `arduino_interface` node.
-To launch the node, from the root of the ROS workspace, run `$ ros2 launch nodes.py arduino_interface.launch.py`
+In this case, the node we want to launch is the `arduino_joy` node.
+To launch the node, from the root of the ROS workspace, run `$ ros2 launch nodes.py arduino_joy.launch.py`

 ## Setup Scripts
 Both the bay station computer and UUV computer have a script to perform their setup.

 ### `baySetup.sh`
 This script sets up the bay station computer.
-To run the script, run `$ ./baySetup.sh` from the home directory of the bay station computer.
+To run the script, run `$ Setup/baySetup.sh` from the home (`~`) directory of the bay station computer.

-The script assigns an IP address to the onboard computer, prints out the IP addresses of both computers, sources ROS on the bay station computer, launches the `arduino_interface` node, and SSHes into the onboard computer.
+The script assigns an IP address to the onboard computer, prints out the IP addresses of both computers, sources ROS on the bay station computer, and SSHes into the onboard computer.
 The user will be prompted for the computer password twice, once for starting the DHCP server and once for SSHing into the onboard computer.
-If the script does not print out anything for the
-UUV IP address, the script must be ran again.
+If the script does not print out anything for the UUV IP address, the script must be ran again.

 ### `uuvSetup.sh`
 This script sets up the onboard computer.
-To run the script, run `$ ./uuvSetup.sh` from the home directory of the UUV computer after SSHing into it.
+To run the script, run `$ Setup/uuvSetup.sh` from the home (`~`) directory of the UUV computer after SSHing into it.

-This script prints out the IP address of the UUV computer, sources ROS on the UUV computer, and launches the `arduino_interface` node.
+This script prints out the IP address of the UUV computer, sources ROS on the UUV computer, and launches the `arduino_joy` node.

+## Notes
+* All usernames and passwords for both computers are "uuv" without the quotation marks.
+* The setup scripts are assumed to be placed in a directory called `Setup` on each computer.
+However, they will function when placed in any directory, as long as they are run from the directory containing `ros_ws`.